githubdevopsabcs/training-manual/docs/01_getting_ready_for_class.md

 Congratulations!
 You should now have a working version of Git and a text editor on your system.
 If you still have some time before class begins, here are some interesting resources you can check out:

 - **[github.com/explore](https://www.github.com/explore)** - Explore is a showcase of interesting projects in the GitHub Universe.
 See something you want to re-visit?
 Star the repository to make it easier to find later.
-- **[lab.github.com](https://lab.github.com)** - The Learning Lab bot will guide you through projects and provide feedback right from your GitHub repository, helping you build every step of the way.